Skip to main content

-balance in which food choice is key.
-As a longtime nutritionist I can
+According to traditional Chinese medicine (TCM), health is a state of balance in which food choice is key.
+As a longtime nutritionist I can report profound positive changes when people get their food selections right.

 Nutritional balance from a TCM perspective is far different from that of Western nutrition.
 Modern nutrition science is based on knowing the chemical composition of foods and the biochemical pathways of the body.
 Western nutritionists quantify nutrients such as protein, carbohydrates, and fat, then group foods accordingly, with a one-size-fits-all serving recommendation.